Whitesnake: Lovehunter and Ready an' Willing (1979–1980)

-After completing the supporting tour for Lovehunter, Whitesnake promptly started work on their third album at Ridge Farm Studios, with Martin Birch once again producing.
+After completing the supporting tour for Lovehunter, Whitesnake promptly started work on their third album at Ridge Farm Studios with Martin Birch once again producing.
 The resulting record, Ready an' Willing, was released on 31 May 1980, and it reached number six on the UK Albums Chart.
 It also became the band's first album to chart in the US, where it reached number 90 on the Billboard 200 chart.
 Its success was helped by the lead single "Fool for Your Loving", which reached number 13 and number 53 in the UK and the US, respectively.
 Geoff Barton, writing for Sounds, gave Ready an' Willing a positive review, awarding it four stars out of five.
 Eduardo Rivadavia of AllMusic commended the band's growing consistency, but still described the production as "flat".
 Micky Moody and Bernie Marsden later named Ready an' Willing their favourite Whitesnake album.
+In the UK, the record was certified gold by the British Phonographic Industry for sales of over 100,000 copies.

-In the UK, the record would later be certified gold by the British Phonographic Industry for sales of over 100,000 copies.
-In support of the album, Whitesnake toured the US for the first time supporting Jethro Tull.
+In support of Ready an' Willing, Whitesnake toured the US for the first time supporting Jethro Tull.
 Later that year, they supported AC/DC in Europe.
 With the benefit of a hit single, Whitesnake's audience in the UK began to grow.
 Thus, the band recorded and released the double live album Live... in the Heart of the City.
 The record combined new material recorded in June 1980 at the Hammersmith Odeon with the previously released Live at Hammersmith album.
 Live... in the Heart of the City proved to be an even bigger success than Ready an' Willing, reaching number five in the UK.
-It would later go platinum, with sales of over 300,000 copies.
+It would later go platinum with sales of over 300,000 copies.
 In North America, the album was released as a single record version, excluding the live material from 1978.